solo-system/solo-system.github.io/home.md

 compared to comparable commercial systems.
 A basic Solo costs around 120 pounds, but there's a lot of flexibility with components like microphones, memory cards, batteries etc...

+# alternative introduction from old usermanual:

+The SOLO is an autonomous outdoor recorder for unattended environmental monitoring.
+Battery operated and enclosed in a weatherproof enclosure, it comprises a microphone, mini-computer and battery, and is tailored for long-term, continuous recording, with data being stored on a SD card.

+The SOLO is designed to be modular, simple to use and inexpensive.
+All components are readily available to purchase commercially, and the system can be assembled by anyone with a bit of hardware knowledge.
+All software is open and free.